 Legal Records Clerk

-What is a Legal Records Clerk?
+What Is a Legal Records Clerk?

 A Legal Records Clerk performs clerical duties such as organizing files and retrieving an entity’s paperwork, both physically and electronically.
 They are responsible for maintaining their company records in a complete and orderly manner, according to the organization’s filing systems.
 Using computers, scanners, copiers and other office equipment, they maintain, update, and create new files for the organization.
 Legal Records Clerks may be responsible for the intake and disposition of all documents, as well as for existing files.